TheVisitor-coding/strapi_nextjs_starterDocker/README.md

 git clone <your-repo-url>
 cd strapi_nextjs_starterDocker
 cp .env.template .env

+# Generate secure secrets for Strapi
+node scripts/generate-secrets.js

+# Copy the generated secrets to your .env file
-# Edit .env with your settings
+# Edit .env with your other settings
 ```

 ### 2. Start